Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can only be performed on manually linked vnets that are incomplete (do not have a NFV instance).
+  * This action can only be performed on manually linked VNETs that are incomplete (do not have a NFV instance).
-  * The application being linked as an NFV instance to the vnet must have a vNIC with its networking type set to Virtual Networking with this vnet selected.
+  * The application being linked as an NFV instance to the VNET must have a vNIC with its networking type set to VNET with this VNET selected.

-### Unlink NFV Instance from Vnet
+### Unlink NFV Instance from VNET
-  Unlinks a NFV instance from a vnet.
+  Unlinks a NFV instance from a VNET.

 * **URL**